-Peter Tong from Dartford turns 60 years young today, and to celebrate this momentous occasion we wanted to celebrate and applaud the man.
+Peter Tong from Dartford turns 60 years young today, and to celebrate this momentous occasion we wanted to honour and applaud the man.
 We also wanted to share some memorable, rare and representative broadcasts from him, and to wish him a very happy birthday.

 As reported by James Hamilton in Record Mirror at the time, Tong won a ‘Young DJ competition’ in Southgate in March 1978 [a few months before his 18th Birthday] since then, the South East Soul Mafia alumni has skillfully and successfully played in clubs across the planet.
 In the early 80s they had colourfully peculiar names like the Canvey Island Goldmine, the Circus Tavern in Purfleet, Bealeyheath Greens, Streatham Chaplins, Brands Hatch Kentagon and the Pink Toothbrush in Rayleigh.